Visiting the Airbus base in Toulouse / Airbus A350 XWB

-I had a unique feeling when I had a face-to-face "confrontation" with the newest generation of aircraft.
-We were able to get very close to the engines, landing gear, to analyze it from all angles.
+I experienced a unique feeling when I had a "face-to-face" confrontation with the newest generation of aircraft.
+We were able to get very close to the engines, the landing gear, to analyze it from all angles.
 I didn't fly with him, but what does it matter?
-The experience lived around one A350 XWB on the ground is far beyond what you can experience during a flight.
+The experience lived around a A350 XWB on the ground is far beyond what you can experience during a flight.
 For passengers, flight matters, but for airplane enthusiasts it is important to be able to catch a plane.

 Visit to the final assembly line - A350 XWB